joedursun/EventedConnection/README.md

 ### Event hooks

-EventedConnection provides the event hooks whose signatures can be found in `connection/config.go`:
+EventedConnection provides the event hooks whose signatures can be found in `config.go`:
 - `AfterReadHook`
 - `AfterConnectHook`
 - `BeforeDisconnectHook`